onflow/flow-go/consensus/hotstuff/cruisectl/README.md

 ### EFM

 When the network is in EFM, epoch timing is anyway disrupted.
 The main thing we want to avoid is that the controller drives consensus into a timeout.
-This is largely guaranteed, due to the limits of authority
+This is largely guaranteed, due to the limits of authority.
+Beyond that, pretty much any block timing on the happy path is acceptable.
+Through, the optimal solution would be a consistent view time throughout normal Epochs as well as EFM.

 ## Testing